Teeth Straightening Surgery: How It Works, Costs, Benefits & More

 Recovery

-Much of the early discomfort should be gone about 6 weeks after your surgery.
+For most patients, much of the early discomfort should be gone about six weeks after your surgery.
 Some patients may require up to three months to recover fully.
-To minimize discomfort and accelerate recovery, you should:

 - Avoid tobacco products